secutils-dev/secutils-docs/blog/2023-07-13-detecting-changes-in-js-css-part-2.md

 ## Conclusion

 In this post, I have highlighted a few more challenges you may encounter when tracking changes in web page resources.
 However, I realized that I couldn't cover everything I wanted to share in just two parts.
-So, stay tuned for the third and final part, where I will explore the **security-oriented** (finally!) aspects of web page resource tracking.
+So, stay tuned for [**the third and final part**](https://secutils.dev/docs/blog/detecting-changes-in-js-css-part-3), where I will explore the **security-oriented** (finally!) aspects of web page resource tracking.
 Stay tuned for more insights!

 ---